History of Eritrea: Early developments

 Meanwhile, Eritrea witnessed a very slow, but steady conversion to Islam.
 Muslims had already reached Eritrea in 613/615, during the First Hijra.
-In 702, muslim travelers entered the Dahlak islands.
+In 702, Muslim travelers entered the Dahlak islands.
 In 1060, a Yemeni dynasty fled to Dahlak and proclaimed the Sultanate of Dahlak, which would last for almost 500 years.
 This sultanate also had sovereignty over the port town of Massawa.

 12th century to the Italian arrival

-The 12th century saw the rise of a new kingdom, Medri Bahri.
+Beginning in the 12th century, however, the Ethiopian Zagwe and Solomonid dynasties held control to a fluctuating extent over the entire plateau and the Red Sea coast of Eritrea.
 Previously, this area has been known as Ma'ikele Bahr ("between the seas/rivers," i.e. the land between the Red Sea and the Mereb river), but during the reign of emperor Zara Yaqob it was rebranded as the domain of the Bahr Negash, the Medri Bahri ("Sea land" in Tigrinya, although it included some areas like Shire on the other side of the Mereb, today in Ethiopia).
 With its capital at Debarwa, the state's main provinces were Hamasien, Serae and Akele Guzai.
-In 1879, Medri Bahri was annexed by Ras Alula, who defended the area against the Italians until they finally occupied it in 1889.

-The Ottoman Empire made multiple advances further inland conquering Medri Bahri in the 16th century.
-The Ottoman state maintained only tenuous control over much of the territory over the following centuries until it was re-conquered under the Muhammad Ali dynasty in the 19th century.
+The Red Sea coast, having its strategic and commercial importance, was contested by many powers.
+In the 16th century the Ottomans occupied the Dahlak Archipelago and then Massawa.
+Also in the 16th century, Eritrea was affected by the invasions of Ahmad Gragn, the Muslim leader of the Sultanate of Adal.
+After the expulsion of the Adalites, the Ottomans occupied even more of Eritrea's coastal area.
+The Ottoman Empire maintained only tenuous control over much of the territory over the following centuries until 1865, when the Egyptians obtained Massawa from the Ottomans.
+From there they pushed inland to the plateau, until 1876, when the Egyptians were defeated during the Egyptian-Ethiopian War.

 In southern Eritrea, the Aussa Sultanate (Afar Sultanate) succeeded the earlier Imamate of Aussa.
 The latter polity had come into existence in 1577, when Muhammed Jasa moved his capital from Harar to Aussa (Asaita) with the split of the Adal Sultanate into Aussa and the Sultanate of Harar.
 At some point after 1672, Aussa declined in conjunction with Imam Umar Din bin Adam's recorded ascension to the throne.
 In 1734, the Afar leader Kedafu, head of the Mudaito clan, seized power and established the Mudaito dynasty.
 This marked the start of a new and more sophisticated polity that would last into the colonial period.